Minnesota Vikings: Super Bowl success on the cards for this year's hosts?

 Up stepped Keenum.
-He has guided the Vikings to eight of their 10 wins, and relieved Bradford as starter in a ninth, on Monday Night Football against the Chicago Bears earlier in the season.
+He has guided the Vikings to 10 of their 12 wins, and relieved Bradford as starter in a 11th, on Monday Night Football against the Chicago Bears earlier in the season.

-Keenum has thrown 16 touchdowns to just five picks, and even with the feel-good story that Bridgewater is now back as an active member of the roster, there are no signs a change will be made in the immediate future.
+Keenum has thrown 21 touchdowns to just seven picks, and even with the feel-good story that Bridgewater is now back as an active member of the roster, and saw playing time against the Bengals to quite the reception from the home crowd, there are no signs a change will be made in the immediate future.

-It would be mad for Minnesota to change their winning formula at this point.
 But, the very fact they even have a choice to make is more than most are afforded.
-Green Bay minus Rodgers, Arizona Cardinals without Carson Palmer, the Deshaun Watson-less Houston Texans and the rudderless Buffalo Bills, to name a few.
+Green Bay minus Rodgers, Arizona Cardinals without Carson Palmer, the Deshaun Watson-less Houston Texans, to name a few.